20 May, 2020

-As summer approaches, and temperatures get hotter and hotter, we can’t help but to wonder what will happen to the main money-maker business in Spain: tourism.
+As summer approaches and temperatures rise, we can’t help but wonder what will happen to the main money-maker business in Spain: tourism.
 According to the ‘Plan de Desescalada’, the Spanish government predicts to allow travel during Phase 3 (as long as both cities are in this phase).
 This, if all goes to plan, will be June 8th.
 Going to the mountains and to the beach will now be allowed, as long as the security and social distancing measures are followed.
-How will the tourism be in Barcelona this summer 2020?
+How will tourism be in Barcelona this summer 2020?

 We believe there will be a surge in the local Spanish citizens helping out local businesses and will only travel within Spain, allowing these businesses that have suffered the effects of lockdown to recover financially.
 While people were very concerned about our natural environment pre-COVID, the pandemic has made people hyper passionate about saving our oceans and planet too.
 Many people deepened their relationships at home and over Zoom chats and wine hours while sheltering in place.
 They will be super excited to connect in person when we are “let out.”